Fashion Museum, Bath: Dress of the Year

 Every year from its creation in 1963, an independent fashion expert has been asked to select a dress for entry into this part of the collection.
 The designers whose work is represented include: Mary Quant, John Bates, Ossie Clark, Jean Muir, Bill Gibb, Giorgio Armani, John Galliano, Ralph Lauren, Alexander McQueen, Donatella Versace and Alber Elbaz.

 Location

 In 2019, the National Trust, who owns the Assembly Rooms, exercised a break clause in the museum's contract to make room for a new museum about Georgian Bath.
 The museum announced that it would leave the Assembly Rooms in March 2023 and look for a new building.

+The new site chosen was the Old Post Office in Bath; whilst work was undertaken to ready the new location, the collection was temporarily housed and displayed at the headquarters of luxury glovemakers, Dents in Warminster.